remotion-dev/remotion/packages/docs/docs/lambda/ec2.md

    - <Step>7</Step>Click "Create role" to confirm.
    - <Step>8</Step>Make a note of the ARN for the role.

-#### 4. Trust the ec2 role from remotion role
+#### 4. Trust the ec2 role from the same role
 ##### Steps
-  - <Step>1</Step>From the IAM Roles section, find the role created in step 2, or filter roles by name using "remotion-lambda-role".
+  - <Step>1</Step>From the IAM Roles section, find the role created in step 2, or filter roles by name using "remotion-ec2-executionrole".
 Keep the "ARN" of this role handy.
   - <Step>2</Step>Click on the role to open its details page.
   - <Step>3</Step>From the "Trust relationships" tab, click the "Edit trust relationship" button.
   - <Step>4</Step>Edit the policy statement to add the ARN of the EC2 role (ec2-remotion-role) created in step 3.
 Add it as one of the principals, as an AWS principal since it is a role.